This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Early Diagnosis and Management of Mesothelioma

-Prevention of mesothelioma is more possible today than ever before.
-Although asbestos has not been banned from all applications, there are many more restrictions and safety regulations in place than in the past.
-There is also a lot more information for people who are at risk.
-If this includes you, be aware, learn more about this disease, and take steps to prevent developing mesothelioma.Get Your FREE Mesothelioma Packet
+Prevention of mesothelioma is better today than ever before.
+Although asbestos has not been banned from all applications, more restrictions and safety regulations limit exposure.
+There is also more information available for those at risk.
+If this includes you, learn more about this disease and take steps to prevent developing mesothelioma.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.